naofireblade/homebridge-neato/README.md

 - Automatic or periodic refresh of robot state
 - Multiple robots

+> <b name="d7">1</b> Only available on the Neato D7.

->*You can also send the robot from one room to another.
-He will return to the base, wait there some seconds and then starts cleaning the other room.
+> <b name="change-room">2</b> You can send the robot from one room to another as well.
+He will return to the base, wait there some seconds and then starts cleaning the next room.

 ## Installation